cjxe/transfer-coins/README.md

   - [ ] will text compoennts have Text at the end? no
   - [ ] make all icon props start with a capital letter?

-- [ ] use cache for github actions and vercel

 - [ ] make all Icon propTypes: elementType (make sure there are no errors)

 - [ ] clean styles and use themes instead